High Finance (Dad's Army): Plot

 Jones arrives at the bank to pay in his takings, and cash a cheque.
 Pike refuses to cash his cheque because he is overdrawn.
 In Mainwaring's office, Mainwaring attempts to explain why he cannot cash the cheque.
-Jones does not understand why, having just paid money in, he can't take money out.
+Jones does not understand why, having just paid money in, he cannot take money out.
 Mainwaring complains that the cheque is stained, and Jones explains it is from a piece of liver.
-Mainwaring then asks what Jones is going to do about 'it', meaning his overdraft, and Jones replies that maybe he could "keep the cheques away from the meat".
+Mainwaring then asks what Jones is going to do about "it", meaning his overdraft, and Jones replies that maybe he could "keep the cheques away from the meat".
 Mainwaring insists on coming round to Jones's shop after work to try to see where his overdraft has come from.

 After Jones has gone, rather upset, Wilson suggests Mainwaring could give Jones an overdraft because he is in the platoon, but Mainwaring refuses to bend the rules.

 In Jones's shop Mainwaring attempts to examine Jones books, but chaos ensues.
 Mainwaring gets a fly paper stuck on his bowler hat and Pike attempts to cut if off, but trims off the rim as well, so Mainwaring cannot lift his hat.
 Pike then tips all Jones's carefully sorted ration tickets onto the floor.
 Mainwaring takes all Jones's books home, much to Frazer's horror.

 The next morning, Jones agrees with Mainwaring's laborious conclusion from Jones's chaotic books that his business is £50 short, and then tells Mainwaring that he has an unpaid bill from the orphanage for £50, which he produces from his pocket.
 Mainwaring is furious at having all his time wasted.
 In attempting to track down why the orphanage cannot pay the £50, Mainwaring interviews, in turn, the Vicar, Miss Twelvetrees and Frazer.
 He then convenes a meeting, inviting Wilson, Warden Hodges, the Pikes, the Verger, the Vicar, Frazer, Godfrey and Jones.